Gauge Theoretical Method in Solving Zero-curvature Equations I. -- Application to the Static Einstein-Maxwell Equations with Magnetic Charge: Introduction

 In the following section, we show the gauge theoretical formulation of solitons for both soliton equations and the Einstein equation.
 We also define the singular gauge transformation which gives rise to solutions with different soliton numbers.
 In section 3, we show both differences and similarities between the inverse scattering method of soliton equations and the Einstein equation.
 Both fall into the general formulation given in section 2.

-There are many papers on the exact solutions of the Einstein-Maxwell equations and we have also published a lot of papers on the solutions\cite{AK1,AK2,AK3,AK4}.
-However we have not discussed the solutions to the Einstein-Maxwell equations with the magnetic charge.
-We are interested if they are like those of the Einstein-Maxwell equations with electric charge.
+There are many papers on the exact solutions of the Einstein-Maxwell equations.
+In these works, the applications of the ISM\cite{B,A} and of other solution-generating methods\cite{C,GE,NK} were presented.
+Using these methods, various soliton solutions have been studied\cite{DGN,GNG,AK1,RMM,AK2,BMS,MG,AB1,AK3,AK4,AB2,AB3}.
+There are also works where the solutions of the Einstein-Maxwell equations with a magnetic charge are constructed\cite{BO,BG,GG}.
+We are interested in finding that the solutions are like those of the Einstein-Maxwell equations with an electric charge.
 The Maxwell equation says that the total magnetic charge should be zero.
-This condition is not satisfied by a monopole with either a north pole or a south pole.
-This contradiction is resolved by a Dirac string which is compared to a thin solenoid in which magnetic flux flows exist.
+This condition contradicts the existence of magnetic monopole.
+This is resolved by a Dirac string which is compared to a thin solenoid in which magnetic flux flows exist.
 By introducing the Dirac string, the monopole has no contradiction with the Maxwell equation.
 It is not clear what it can be in the Einstein-Maxwell equations and what is its role in the gravitational field.
-In section 4, we apply the gauge theoretical method to solving the Einstein-Maxwell equations with magnetic charge and discuss properties of the monopole black hole.
+In section 4, we apply the gauge theoretical method to solving the Einstein-Maxwell equations with a magnetic charge and discuss properties of the monopole black hole.
 In section 5, we give a brief discussion.